jessica-taylor/hashlattice/README.md

 This facility can do more than just make decompression easier.
 It is possible to create files that are derived from existing files.
 For example, there might be an old version of a document already in the network when you want to publish a new version.
 You can publish a computation that uses the diff between the old and new versions, along with the old file, to construct the new version.
 Users who have already downloaded the old file will only need to download the diff.

 It is also possible to split a file up into many different pieces that are combined with some decoding function.
 The decoding function may perform functions such as concatenation, xor, and decryption on the parts.
-Then, the owner can use a static computation that retrieves the pieces and feeds them through the decoding function.
+Then, the owner can use a computation that retrieves the pieces and feeds them through the decoding function.
 For comparison, see the [OFF system](http://offsystem.sourceforge.net/).

 ### Functions